Can Dogs Eat Cinnamon? Nutrition Guide

 The level of coumarin in Ceylon cinnamon is much lower than it's brother Cassia cinnamon.

-Therefore, in our ginger dog treats, we use Ceylon cinnamon to offer your dog the best experience possible!
+Therefore, in our ginger dog treat recipe, we use Ceylon cinnamon to offer your dog the best experience possible!

 Benefits of Cinnamon for Dogs